 There are currently two major international certifications in requirements engineering: IREB and REQB.
 It’s possible to take a course in your native language since there are many training providers spread around the world.
 It’s likely that thousands of people will soon to be certified, just like what happened in testing.

-Certifications for requirements management appeals to many, is not for everyone, can be challenged, providing new insights, confirming knowledge, pushing the industry forward, can simultaneously be a journey through ancient times, leading to more investments in the area and leads to more jobs.
+Requirements management certifications appeals to many, is not for everyone, can be challenged, providing new insights, confirming knowledge, pushing the industry forward, can simultaneously be a journey through ancient times, leading to more investments in the area and leads to more jobs.

 Certifications push the requirements management profession forward